Written by Heather Resz, Case Manager with Homeless Family Services

 Inside her new home we unpack the box of donations together.
-Her eyes light up with delight as each item is pulled from the box.
+Her eyes light up with delight as we pull each item from the box.

-She and I are touched by the great care the community has taken in shopping for this moment.
-Unbidden, unseen and expecting nothing in return, our neighbors have supplied her with the comforts of a home.
-Laundry soap, dryer sheets, deodorant, two bars of soap.
+We’re both touched by the great care the community has taken in shopping for this moment.
+Unbidden, unseen and expecting nothing in return, our neighbors have supplied her with the comforts of a home–laundry soap, dryer sheets, deodorant, two bars of soap.

 She loves to cook, she says, unpacking a new skillet and new saucepan, kitchen utensils, measuring cups and a hand mixer, too.

 Captain Cook donated some furniture to Catholic Social Services.
 One table and two chairs now provide a place beneath the sunlight window for her to work on jigsaw puzzles.
 A puzzle was the only thing she said she really wanted for her new home, she said.
 Of course, when I looked in the donation room, some kind soul had already given us a new puzzle to share with her.

 When I shop for my clients in the donation room, I pick out sheets and blankets that match.
 I carefully pick towels that match their washcloths.
 People from across my community have given these things from their pocketbooks and their hearts.
 It is my privilege to select from that trove of kindness household items that will help my clients move in and move on.
 I get to help unload the boxes of household goods and food into their new homes.
 I get to say “Welcome Home.”
 But I’m just a point person in this truly community wide effort.